andrenunes120/josenunes/README.md

 Simple Static WebSite for Real Company
-This project is based and React App with Tailwindcss
+This project was made with React and with Tailwindcss

 This Project is not completed. ( missing mockup updates )